orfeotoolbox/pyotb/README.md

 In case of permission denied error, try `python setup.py install --user` instead.

-## Quickstart: running an OTB app as a onliner
+## Quickstart: running an OTB app as a oneliner
 pyotb has been written so that it is more convenient to run an application in Python.

 For example, let's consider one wants to undersample a raster.
 Using OTB, the code would be like :